Industrial Engineering and Management

 Upon graduation, IE students will be able to demonstrate:

-• the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental and societal context.r
+• The broad education necessary to understand the impact of engineering solutions in a global, economic, environmental and societal context.

 IE Program Requirements